Last Updated on September 11, 2023

 BBC Operates Geo-Block on all Streaming Services

 It’s kind of annoying, if you’re on holiday and want to keep in touch.
 It’s even worse for ex-pats most of whom probably expected to be able to watch UK television online without restrictions before they moved abroad.
-Fortunately there is a solution and you can watch BBC News abroad as we can see in the following video –
+You can’t even access the BBC UK homepage abroad as you’ll be redirected to the ‘international version, automatically.
+Fortunately, there is a solution, and you can watch BBC News abroad as we can see in the following video –

 How Can I Watch BBC News Abroad

-So as you can see, it’s a relatively simple solution and one used by literally millions of people across the world to access things like the BBC iPlayer from outside the United Kingdom.
-The one demonstrated is called NordVPN however there are several others which which ex-pats use too.
+So, as you can see, it’s a relatively simple solution and one used by literally millions of people across the world to access things like the BBC iPlayer from outside the United Kingdom.
+The one demonstrated is called NordVPN however there are several others which ex-pats use too.

 Hiding Your Device Location